 Then, at the same time and as part of the same process, they’ll estimate for the next year.
 They’ll figure out your new needed escrow deposit each month based upon the information they have at that time, using the same process of adding up all the bills for the year and dividing it by 12 months.

-Your new escrow payment will be the new monthly payment as calculated based upon the costs estimated for next year, plus any shortage from last year.
+Your new escrow payment will be the new monthly payment as calculated based upon the costs estimated for next year, plus any shortage from last year that you chose to spread out over the year.

 I know some people hate using an escrow account, but I am fond of them.
 It simplifies my life by ensuring that my most vital bills get paid, and I don’t have to bother with estimating myself and making that savings account deposit each month.
 I might feel differently if my mortgage bank was misbehaving, but so far Navy Federal Credit Union has always gotten the bills paid on time, and I earn a tiny bit of interest on that money sitting in my escrow account.
 I’m all about anything that makes my life easier!